HoneyHoneyTeam/ESP32-Marauder-Double-Barrel-5G/README.md

 ![Alt text](Assets/images/left.jpg)

 > [!NOTE]
-> - Update: 17 June 2025 by John @ Honey Honey Team
+> - Latest update: 19 June 2025 by Anson @ Honey Honey Team
+> - First version is done by John @ Honey Honey Team at 17 June 2025
 > - All procedures and descriptions related to the Flipper Zero herein were validated using Momentum Firmware, version < MNTM-010 30-04-2025 >.